Best Practices for Serializing Complex Objects in sessionStorage

 Deploy the serialization pipeline with explicit verification steps:

 1. Payload Verification: Execute await storeComplexObject('sessionState', complexPayload).
-Confirm sessionStorage.getItem('sessionState') returns a valid JSON string.
+Confirm sessionStorage.getItem('sessionState') returns a valid JSON string in DevTools under Application → Session Storage.

 2. Round-Trip Assertion: Run safeDeserialize() on the retrieved value.
-Assert deep equality against the original payload using a structured comparison utility (e.g., lodash.isEqual or fast-equals).
+Assert deep equality against the original payload using a structured comparison utility.
+Pay particular attention to Date, Map, and Set fields — they are the values most likely to fail an instanceof check after a round trip.